felgueres/clustered-ab-test/README.md

 4) _Quantify response_

 At this point, through visual inspection its possible to see whether a cluster is responsive or not.
-Nevertheless, an objective metric to evaluate how significant the response comes in handy.

-Assuming that the underlying distributions are Gaussian, a hypothesis is formulated and tested with a typical type I error of 5% .
+Furthermore, assuming the underlying distributions are Gaussian, a hypothesis is formulated and tested with a typical type I error of 5% .

  > _H0_: (Time-of-use tariffs cluster)mean >= Baseload
  > or: Increasing price does not induce a significant decrease in consumption.